Developer-Led vs. Developer-Championed: Why Security Needs More Than Just Dev Buy-In

 ❌ Risk leaders can’t quantify security performance across teams.

-Instead of forcing security on developers or giving them complete control, the right model is developer-engaged security with security-backed governance.
+Instead of forcing security on developers or giving them complete control, the right model is engaging developers in security empowerment with security-backed governance.

-• Developer-Engaged: Developers get frictionless security workflows, built-in training, and automated prioritization to keep shipping fast.
+• Developer-Championed: Developers get frictionless security workflows, built-in training, and automated prioritization to keep shipping fast.

 • Security-Backed: Security teams have full visibility, governance, and performance metrics to ensure security gets executed.